openshift/origin-aggregated-logging/deployer/README.md

 When it runs, check the logs of the resulting pod (`oc logs -f <pod name>`) for some instructions to follow after deployment.
 More details are given below.

+At this point, the logging stack is not fully functional until the Fluentd pods are deployed to the nodes by applying a [node label selector](#fluentd-1).

 ## Adjusting the Deployment